BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/04_4_Inviare_Monete_con_Transazione_Grezza.md

-# 4.4: Sending Coins with Raw Transactions

-As noted at the start of this chapter, the `bitcoin-cli` interface offers three major ways to send coins. [§4.1](04_1_Sending_Coins_The_Easy_Way.md) talked about sending them the first way, using the `sendtoaddress` command.
-Since then, we've been building details on how to send coins a second way, with raw transactions. [§4.2](04_2_Creating_a_Raw_Transaction.md) taught how to create a raw transaction, an [Interlude](04_2__Interlude_Using_JQ.md) explained JQ, and [§4.3](04_3_Creating_a_Raw_Transaction_with_Named_Arguments.md) demonstrated named arguments.

-We can now put those together and actually send funds using a raw transaction.

-## Create a Change Address

-Our sample raw transaction in section §4.2 was very simplistic: we sent the entirety of a UTXO to a new address.
-More frequently, you'll want to send someone an amount of money that doesn't match a UTXO.
-But, you'll recall that the excess money from a UTXO that's not sent to your recipient just becomes a transaction fee.
-So, how do you send someone just part of a UTXO, while keeping the rest for yourself?

-The solution is to _send_ the rest of the funds to a second address, a change address that you've created in your wallet specifically to receive them:
 # 4.4: Inviare monete con transazioni grezze

 Come notato all'inizio di questo capitolo, l'interfaccia `bitcoin-cli` offre tre modi principali per inviare monete.
 [Capitolo 4.1](04_1_Inviare_Monete_Modo_Semplice.md) ha parlato dell'invio nel primo modo, utilizzando il comando `sendtoaddress`.
 Da allora, abbiamo sviluppato dettagli su come inviare monete in un secondo modo, con transazioni grezze.
 [Capitolo 4.2](04_2_Creare_una_Transazione_Grezza.md) ha insegnato come creare una transazione non elaborata, nel [Interludio](04_2_Intermezzo_Usare_JQ.md) è stato spiegato JQ e nel[Capitolo 4.3](04_3_Creare_una_Transazione_Grezza_con_Alias.md) è stato spiegato come usare alias.